Course Descriptions

 Semester hours: 1

-PHA 509: Professional and Medical Practice Issues
+PHA 509: Professional Practice Issues

 Fall, Spring, and Summer Semester